-Studies Bos et al. (2019) Corsello & Sharma (2015) Study Design RCT RCT (California) and Quasi-Experimental (Maine) Paper Type Independent Report Grant Report Study size Large Large Geographic Location 11 high schools in Maine, California, Minnesota, Kentucky, and Texas (includes large and small schools in rural, suburban, and urban areas) CA: Large suburban high school in southern California ME: Two rural high schools in Maine Age range Grade 9 Grade 9 Gender (%F) Not reported CA: 54% female ME: Not reported Race/ethnicity 75% minority (non-White) students CA: 52% Caucasian; 37% Hispanic; 11% African American/Asian/American Indian/mixed race ME: 95%-96% Caucasian (across schools) Socioeconomic status 79% qualify for free/reduced-price lunch CA: 68% qualify for free/reduced-price lunch ME: 34% qualify for free/reduced-price lunch Measures Standardized test scores; GPA; rate of course failure; student and teacher self-report surveys Standardized test scores; GPA; rate of course failur Outcomes Students: Increased GPA and student reports of positive school experiences (e.g., supportive relationships, higher levels of teacher expectation and academic rigor); reduced rate of course failure (especially for males and minority students) Teachers: Improved views of their colleagues, students, and collaboration in the school environment; increased satisfaction with school supports, readiness to use data to inform instruction, and teacher self-efficacy CA: Increased GPA, math and reading scores, and amount of core course credits earned; reduced rate of course failure; decline in achievement gap between Hispanic and non-Hispanic students ME: Increased math and reading scores and lower rate of course failure (in the school that implemented the program with fidelity)
+Studies Bos et al. (2019) Corsello & Sharma (2015) Study Design RCT RCT (California) and Quasi-Experimental (Maine) Paper Type Independent Report Grant Report Study size Large Large Geographic Location 11 high schools in Maine, California, Minnesota, Kentucky, and Texas (includes large and small schools in rural, suburban, and urban areas) CA: Large suburban high school in southern California ME: Two rural high schools in Maine Age range Grade 9 Grade 9 Gender (%F) Not reported CA: 54% female ME: Not reported Race/ethnicity 75% minority (non-White) students CA: 52% Caucasian; 37% Hispanic; 11% African American/Asian/American Indian/mixed race ME: 95%-96% Caucasian (across schools) Socioeconomic status 79% qualify for free/reduced-price lunch CA: 68% qualify for free/reduced-price lunch ME: 34% qualify for free/reduced-price lunch Measures Standardized test scores; GPA; rate of course failure; student and teacher self-report surveys Standardized test scores; GPA; rate of course failure Outcomes Students: Increased GPA and student reports of positive school experiences (e.g., supportive relationships, higher levels of teacher expectation and academic rigor); reduced rate of course failure (especially for males and minority students) Teachers: Improved views of their colleagues, students, and collaboration in the school environment; increased satisfaction with school supports, readiness to use data to inform instruction, and teacher self-efficacy CA: Increased GPA, math and reading scores, and amount of core course credits earned; reduced rate of course failure; decline in achievement gap between Hispanic and non-Hispanic students ME: Increased math and reading scores and lower rate of course failure (in the school that implemented the program with fidelity)

+^{} The studies in California (RCT) and Maine (quasi-experimental) presented in this report were conducted separately with funding from the same grant.

+Implementation experiences

-Implementation experiences All BARR key components were adequately implemented in at least two-thirds of the schools.
-Teachers and students valued the influence of BARR on staff-to-staff, student-to-staff, and student-to- student relationships in the schools, and BARR teachers reported receiving positive feedback from CA: Program was delivered with fidelity in Year 1 of implementation with continued improvement in Years 2 and 3.
-Most teachers felt proud of their team's accomplishments, felt that they could support students in real time, liked the opportunity to share ideas about improving learning opportunities, and received helpful ideas from the students and parents program ME: Implementation varied by school: One school implemented the program with fidelity and saw positive outcomes, while the other did not and saw no results.
+All BARR key components were adequately implemented in at least two-thirds of the schools.

+Teachers and students valued the influence of BARR on staff-to-staff, student-to-staff, and student-to-student relationships in the schools, and BARR teachers reported receiving positive feedback from students and parents

+CA: Program was delivered with fidelity in Year 1 of implementation with continued improvement in Years 2 and 3.
+Most teachers felt proud of their team's accomplishments, felt that they could support students in real time, liked the opportunity to share ideas about improving learning opportunities, and received helpful ideas from the program

+ME: Implementation varied by school: One school implemented the program with fidelity and saw positive outcomes, while the other did not and saw no results.
 Implementation challenges at the second school included several concurrent large-scale initiatives, lack of administrator engagement, and site coordinator/teachers not taking technical assistance suggestions.

-- Bos, J. M., Dhillon, S., & Borman, T. (2019).
+Bos, J. M., Dhillon, S., & Borman, T. (2019).
 Building Assets and Reducing Risks (BARR) validation study final report.
-American Institutes for Research. - Corsello, M. & Sharma, A. (2015).
+American Institutes for Research.

+Corsello, M. & Sharma, A. (2015).
 The Building Assets-Reducing Risks program: Replication and expansion of an effective strategy to turn around low-achieving schools. i3 Development Grant Final Report.